bskdany/ResumeRoastBackend/README.md

 ## Overview

 The **Resume Roast API** is a Flask-based web application designed to provide humorous and constructive feedback on resumes.
 Users can upload their resumes, specify their job title and desired feedback intensity (tolerance level), and receive an audio "roast" of their resume.
-The feedback is generated using OpenAI's GPT model and converted to speech using Azure Cognitive Services.
+The feedback is generated using DeepSeeks's R1 model and converted to speech using Azure Cognitive Services.

 The application is containerized using Docker and can be deployed to Azure using Terraform.
 It integrates with Azure Blob Storage for resume storage and Azure Cosmos DB for metadata storage.